-The meeting approved the financial statements, considered the Remuneration Report for governing bodies and discharged the responsible parties from liability for the financial period January 1-December 31, 2021.
+The meeting approved the financial statements, considered the Remuneration Report for governing bodies and discharged the responsible parties from liability for the financial period January 1-December 31, 2022.

 The number of Members of the Board of Directors was confirmed as nine.
-Re-elected as Members of the Board were Matti Alahuhta, Susan Duinhoven, Antti Herlin, Iiris Herlin, Jussi Herlin, Ravi Kant and Jennifer Xin-Zhe Li.
-Krishna Mikkilineni and Andreas Opfermann were elected as new Members to the Board of Directors.
+Re-elected as Members of the Board were Matti Alahuhta, Susan Duinhoven, Antti Herlin, Iiris Herlin, Jussi Herlin, Ravi Kant and Krishna Mikkilineni.
+Marika Fredriksson and Marcela Manubens were elected as new Members to the Board of Directors.

-At its meeting held after the General Meeting on March 1, 2022, the Board of Directors elected from among its members Antti Herlin as its Chairman and Jussi Herlin as Vice Chair.
+At its meeting held after the General Meeting on February 28, 2023, the Board of Directors of KONE Corporation elected from among its members Antti Herlin as its Chairman and Jussi Herlin as Vice Chair.

-Ravi Kant was elected as Chairman and Matti Alahuhta, Jussi Herlin and Susan Duinhoven as members of the Audit Committee.
-Ravi Kant, Matti Alahuhta and Susan Duinhoven are independent of both the company and of significant shareholders.
+Susan Duinhoven was elected as Chair and Matti Alahuhta, Marika Fredriksson and Jussi Herlin as members of the Audit Committee.
+Susan Duinhoven, Matti Alahuhta and Marika Fredriksson are independent of both the company and of significant shareholders.

-Antti Herlin was elected as Chairman and Matti Alahuhta, Jussi Herlin and Jennifer Xin-Zhe Li as members of the Nomination and Compensation Committee.
-Matti Alahuhta and Jennifer Xin-Zhe Li are independent of both the company and of significant shareholders.
+Jussi Herlin was elected as Chair and Matti Alahuhta, Antti Herlin and Ravi Kant as members of the Nomination and Compensation Committee.
+Matti Alahuhta and Ravi Kant are independent of both the company and of significant shareholders.

 The General Meeting confirmed an annual compensation of EUR 220,000 for the Chairman of the Board, EUR 125,000 for the Vice Chair and EUR 110,000 for Board Members.
 Of the annual remuneration, 40 percent will be paid in class B shares of KONE Corporation and the rest in cash.
-In addition, the General Meeting confirmed a separate annual compensation to the members of the board committees: Chairman of the Audit Committee: EUR 20,000 and members of the Audit Committee: EUR 10,000, and Chairman of the Nomination and Compensation Committee: EUR 20,000 and members of the Nomination and Compensation Committee: EUR 10,000.
+In addition, the General Meeting confirmed a separate annual compensation to the members of the board committees: Chair of the Audit Committee: EUR 20,000 and members of the Audit Committee: EUR 10,000, and Chair of the Nomination and Compensation Committee: EUR 20,000 and members of the Nomination and Compensation Committee: EUR 10,000.
 The annual compensation of the members of the board committees is paid in cash.
 In addition, it was resolved that compensation is not paid to a Board Member who is employed by the company.

 The General Meeting approved the authorization for the Board of Directors to repurchase KONE's own shares.
 Altogether no more than 52,930,000 shares may be repurchased, of which no more than 7,620,000 may be class A shares and 45,310,000 class B shares.
-The authorization will be valid until the conclusion of the following annual general meeting, however, at the latest until 30 June 2023.
+The authorization will be valid until the conclusion of the following annual general meeting, however, at the latest until 30 June 2024.

 Furthermore, the General Meeting authorized the Board of Directors to decide on the issuance of shares as well as the issuance of options and other special rights entitling to shares referred to in Chapter 10, Section 1 of the Limited Liability Companies Act.
-The number of shares to be issued based on this authorization shall not exceed 7,620,000 class A shares and 45,310,000 class B shares.
+The number of shares to be issued based on this authorization shall not exceed 7.620.000 class A shares and 45.310.000 class B shares.
 The Board of Directors decides on all the conditions of the issuance of shares and of special rights entitling to shares.
 The authorization concerns both the issuance of new shares as well as the transfer of treasury shares.
 The issuance of shares and of special rights entitling to shares may be carried out in deviation from the shareholders' pre-emptive rights (directed issue).
-The authorization will be valid until the conclusion of the following annual general meeting, however, at the latest until 30 June 2023.
+The authorization will be valid until the conclusion of the following annual general meeting, however, at the latest until 30 June 2024.